Last updated: November 29th, 2023

 I’ve written about Simucube’s excellent DD wheelbase almost everywhere except on this website.
-That’s going to change today as I’ve recently managed to get round to mounting my Simucube on my (very nice) Sim Dynamics chassis.
+That’s going to change today as I’ve recently managed to get round to mounting my Simucube on my (very nice) new Aluminium profile sim rig.
+Embark on a journey into the heart of sim racing with the Simucube 2 Pro.
+This direct drive force feedback wheelbase is a game-changer in realism and performance.
+It stands as a beacon for those seeking the ultimate racing simulation experience.

 Simucube is a really accessible Direct Drive product, even for beginners

 If you’re thinking of upgrading from a DD1 or DD2, or you’re on a Logitech G29 or Thrustmaster wheel, then I’d like this post to be for you.
 Particularly if you think that Simucube is too much of a step from a lower-priced belt or gear drive wheel.
 Or, that Simucube is not for beginners.
-That is wrong.
+In my opinion, that is wrong.

 If I knew now what I didn’t know back then, and I was just starting out building my very first, beginner simulator – I would try to skip the “low-end” gear altogether and find a tiny bit more cash to build this: